Visa Waiver Program: Nationals of neighboring jurisdictions

 Restrictions on the use of the Visa Waiver Program do not affect this class of travelers unless separately provided for by statute or regulation.
 For example, a Canadian citizen who has briefly overstayed a previous visit to the United States (by less than 180 days) will still not require a visa for future visits, while a VWP national who overstays will become ineligible for the VWP for life and will need a visa for future visits.
 ESTA is not required from British Overseas Territories citizens using one of the above waivers with the respective territory's passport, but it is required if they use the VWP with a British citizen passport.

 Until 2003, this visa waiver was granted not only to nationals of those countries and territories, but also to permanent residents of Bermuda and Canada who were nationals of countries in the Commonwealth of Nations or Ireland.

 Citizens of freely associated states

+Under Compacts of Free Association, citizens of the following countries may enter, reside, study and work in the United States indefinitely without a visa.
+These benefits are granted to citizens from birth or independence, and to naturalized citizens who have resided in the respective country for at least five years, excluding those who acquired citizenship by investment.